The goal of the Gift of Tongues Project is find as many historic texts on the subject as possible, digitize them, translate, and provide a commentary.

 The level of reading difficulty is quite high.
 A familiarity with the controversy along with the Biblical literature related to it; especially the Book of Acts, Chapter 2 and I Corinthians Chapter 14 is required.

 This is not purposed as a polemic against any religious group and their practices.
 Many denominations that have tongues in their statement of theology are positive organizations in their overall Christian life and witness.
 This is simply a detailed journey using a historic-critical method to graph and analyze the changing definition throughout history.
 It is up to the reader to apply it in their particular situation.

 Apologies for Delving into the Realms of Philosophy (sort of)

 Many important pieces of Patristic material are heavily influenced and framed within Greek philosophy.
 Readers may feel that some coverage may concentrate too much in this aspect, but this was the world that many of the ancient writers lived in.
 It cannot be ignored or underestimated.

 Reconstructing a Framework

-Largely due to the persecutions of Christians prior to the fourth-century, the availability of any Christian literature written from inception until 300 AD are miniscule.
-Those available to us today from this period address little about speaking in tongues – a few whispers and ghosts, but nothing substantive.
+Largely due to the persecutions of Christians prior to the fourth-century, the availability of any Christian literature written from inception until 300 AD can be counted on your fingers.
+Those few address little about speaking in tongues – whispers and ghosts, but nothing substantive.

 The fourth-century was the golden age of Church and Jewish literature.
 Many of the most well-known Christian authors can be traced back to this time.
 This is where the greatest corpus of literature can initially be found on the subject.
 Since these documents are around 300 years removed from the events and background that led to the origin and implementation of tongues in the early Church, they cannot be considered the absolute standard.
 However, these are the best documents available today.